Note

 Console.WriteLine(await agent1.RunAsync("Tell me a joke about a pirate."));

-Using the Agent Framework helpers
+Using Agent Framework helpers

 You can also create and return an AIAgent in one step: